Silverchair's Daniel Johns announces new podcast 'Who Is Daniel Johns?'

 Among those interviewed for the podcast include Johns’ collaborators Paul Mac and Luke Steele, who worked with the singer in side-projects The Dissociatives and DREAMS respectively.

-Others set to be featured in the podcast are Johns’ ex-wife Natalie Imbruglia, composer Van Dyke Parks (who worked with Johns on the final two Silverchair albums), actor Guy Pearce and Smashing Pumpkins frontman Billy Corgan.
+Others set to be featured in the podcast are Kevin Parker of Tame Impala, Johns’ ex-wife Natalie Imbruglia, composer Van Dyke Parks (who worked with Johns on the final two Silverchair albums), actor Guy Pearce, Smashing Pumpkins frontman Billy Corgan and former Blink-182 member Tom Delonge.

-The podcast is the first major work to feature Johns since DREAMS’ 2018 album ‘No-One Defeats Us’.
+The podcast is Johns’ first major release since DREAMS’ 2018 album ‘No-One Defeats Us’.
 Prior to that, Johns released his first (and, to date, only) solo record, ‘Talk’, in 2015.

 In recent years, more attention has been focused on Johns’ public persona and mental health rather than his music – or lack thereof.
-This culminated in a defamatory article in The Sunday Telegraph, for which Johns received $470,000 in a settlement with the publisher in May last year.
+In 2019, Johns filed a lawsuit against the Australian newspaper The Sunday Telegraph over an article that alleged he had visited a brothel.
+The Sunday Telegraph apologised to Johns for the story last year, and Johns received $470,000 in a settlement with the publisher last May.

 New episodes of Who is Daniel Johns? are expected to be released weekly herein.